September - An Idea for Every Day - Week 4

 For the first day of fall, I’m going to celebrate by getting a Pumpkin Spice Latte.
 I love fall.
 It really is my favorite season.
 The crispness in the air, the smell and color of fall leaves, the open invitation for baking, for all these reasons and more, fall is my favorite.
 But I’m a stickler when it comes to following the rules.
 It irritates me that pumpkin spice season begins for many in August.
 To maintain the sanctity of everything that is fall, I attempt to wait until the actual first day to indulge in Pumpkin Spice flavors.
 So, I, for one, anxiously anticipate the actual first day of Fall and my heart jumps for joy knowing that it is (finally) in this upcoming week.

-Explain changing daylight lengths with this Wolfe Stew paper plate manipulative which has differentiation options applicable to Preschool to Sixth Grade learners in addition to even more resources for bringing in fall from around the internet.
+Explain changing daylight lengths with this Wolfe Stew paper plate manipulative which has differentiation options applicable to Preschool to Sixth Grade learners in addition to even more resources for fall learning.

 Invite Preschool to Sixth Grade learners to celebrate fall with a decorative craft at Proud to Be Primary.
 We like the following for each grade level band: